 The most tiring part is the legwork behind all projects, which involves tracking many small details.
 So when you have multiple projects on the go, you want to know what is the status of everything, what needs to happen next, and keeping that moving; that can get tiring sometimes.

 5. What is one of the top key things you typically track daily to see if a particular piece of content is a superhero or super zero?

 Where the company and its content are in its journey will dictate what you're looking for to see if you're on a successful track with content.
 For example, if you are a well-established company and your website has a high domain rating, you can publish content, and you will see keywords happen and see visibility.
 So you're probably going to look further down the line and say, am I getting leads from this?
 Is this building my business concretely?

 But if you're a small business that is starting with content and if you're looking for immediate results, you're going to have a hard time staying motivated.
-You need to look for the small indicators first, like the number of blog posts you're able to publish.
-Do you have a consistent cadence?
+You need to look for the small indicators first, like the number of blog posts you're able to publish or do you have a consistent cadence.
 And then, as you publish things, you have things up for a little while, then you can track some keywords and measure visibility and traffic.

 6. What's your take on quality or quantity?

 Quality versus quantity can mean different things to different people.
 We've come through a phase where super long mega content has been a signal for quality.
 I'm not a huge fan of that.